DamianSheldon/DamianSheldon.github.io/source/_posts/2015-01-05-ios-technical-interview-part-1.markdown

 ###15.What happens when the following code executes?
 Ball *ball = [[[[Ball alloc] init] autorelease] autorelease];

-A: The object gets released twice when the autorelease pool is destroyed.
+A: The object gets released twice when the autorelease pool is drain, so it may causes app crash.

 Reference:[Autoreleasing twice an object](http://stackoverflow.com/questions/11291801/autoreleasing-twice-an-object)